leandrosansilva/toy_cqrs_event_sourcing_shooping_list/README.md

 - REST interface
 - Action Validation
 - Separation between Read and Write repository
+- "Strike" operation

 ## Running it

-Unfortunately there is no "main" executable.
+Unfortunately there is no "main" executable yet.
 So far there is only unit test code.
 After cloning the repository, compile and run the tests with:

 ```bash